 Board of Directors

-1) individuals with disabilities who are receiving self-determination funding through New York State
+- Individuals with disabilities who are self-determined and using self-directed services funded through New York State

-2) parents/guardians of individuals who are receiving self-determination funding through New York State
+- Parents/guardians of self-determined individuals who are using self-directed services funded through New York State

 The Board receives no compensation other than reasonable expenses.

 Advisory Board Members (ABM) are invited into the organization as non-voting participants.
 The number of ABM is left to the discretion of the BOD.
 ABM are responsible to PBSCF to:

 - understand, support and be Ambassadors of the vision and mission of the Foundation

 - as applicable, bring any particular professional expertise or experience that fills a specific need for the organization and serve as Advisors in those areas of need

 - have meaningful involvement in one or more Foundation initiatives or events in each year of service to the Foundation.

 The Board shall meet at least quarterly, at an agreed upon time and place.
 ABM are not required to hold regularly scheduled meetings but welcome at all BOD meetings.